Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Tools and technology

-We now show the existence of the diffeomorphism (\ref{Diffeomorphism 2}).
-Fix $n\in \N$.
-A classical argument due to Moishezon implies that the 4-manifold $Z_n$ is diffeomorphic to a 4-manifold that is obtained by performing a surgery to $W_n$ along a nullhomotopic loop \cite[Lemma 13]{[Moishezon]}; cf. Gompf's description in \cite[Lemma 3]{[Gompf2]}.
-By (\ref{Diffeomorphism 1}) and the hypothesis $w_2(Z_n) = 0$, we conclude that $Z_n$ is diffeomorphic to $S^2\times T^2\#S^2\times S^2$.
-Since $n$ was arbitrary, we conclude that there is a diffeomorphism (\ref{Diffeomorphism 2}) for every $n\in \N$.
+We argue the existence of the diffeomorphism (\ref{Diffeomorphism 2}) using a classical argument due to Moishezon \cite[Lemma 13]{[Moishezon]} (see the exposition in \cite[Lemma 3]{[Gompf2]} too).
+Fix an integer $n\in \Z$, and let $N_n = T^4_{T_1, b}(1, 0, n)$ be the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$.
+Part of the discussion in the previous paragraph implies that $N_n \approx X_n\times S^1$ for a 3-manifold $X_n$ that fibers over the circle with monodromy given by the corresponding Dehn twist $D_x^n$.
+The 4-manifold $Z_n$ is obtained from $N_n$ by performing surgery along the essential loop $l = b\subset T_3$ with the framing that is induced by the product structure of $\nu(T_3)= T^2\times D^2$; the 4-manifold $Z_n$ corresponds to $N^\ast$ in Gompf's notation in \cite[proof of Lemma 3]{[Gompf2]}.
+The surgery along $l = b$ with the chosen framing does not change the intersection form over the integers nor the second Stiefel-Whitney class.
+In particular, $Z_n = \hat{N}_n\# S^2\times S^2$ for some 4-manifold $\hat{N}_n$.
+As Gompf explains \cite[Proof of Lemma 3]{[Gompf2]}, performing surgery to $N^\ast =Z_n$ on one of these 2-spheres yields the 4-manifold $\hat{N}_n$, and the aforementioned argument of Moishezon implies that $\hat{N}_n$ is obtained from $N_n$ by performing a $(0, 1, 0)$-torus surgery on $T_3$ along $l = b$, i.e., by (\ref{Diffeomorphism 1}).
+We conclude that the 4-manifold $Z_n$ is diffeomorphic to $S^2\times T^2\#S^2\times S^2$.
+Since $n$ was arbitrary, we conclude that there is a diffeomorphism (\ref{Diffeomorphism 2}) for every $n\in \Z$.
 Adapting the previous argument to the construction of $F_n$ allows us to conclude the existence of the diffeomorphism (\ref{Diffeomorphism 6}).
 This concludes the proof of Lemma \ref{Lemma Diffeomorphism 1}.

 \end{proof}